-2 WOOD PRODUCTS USED IN CONSTRUCTION
+2 WOOD PRODUCTS AND ASSEMBLIES USED IN CONSTRUCTION

-2.1 Material Classifications
+2.1 Products/Assemblies Classifications

-Wood products and assemblies used in modern construction can be generally classified into the following categories based on the nature of the materials (i.e., water absorption, entrapment, and drying potentials).
-They are listed below in order of the level of protection that may be required on construction sites.
-See Section 3 for related wood basics and Section 4 for discussions about wetting and drying potentials and recommendations for on-site protection.
-In addition to the wood material itself, the layout of the assemblies and type of materials surrounding the wood also have an impact on the drying performance.
-These are considerations during the design.
-The design aspect is not the focus of this document although it plays an important role.
+Wood products and assemblies used in modern construction can be generally classified into the following groups and subgroups based on the characteristics of the materials including water absorption, entrapment, and drying potentials.
+They are listed below in order of the level of protection that may be required on construction sites, with Group A requiring the lowest level and Group D overall requiring the highest level of on-site protection.
+In addition to the wood material itself, the layout of the assemblies and type of materials surrounding the wood also have an impact on the drying performance, which are often taken into considerations during the design.
+The design aspect is not the focus of this document although it plays an important role on wetting risk and drying performance.